 Credits: 3

-This course provides an introduction to the history of visual arts and design from the 14th Century to the present day.
-While the course can be taken on its own, it also follows ARTH 101, which surveys the history of visual arts and design from the earliest times up to the 14th Century.
-ARTH 102 starts at a period that is academically considered to be the origin of our modern age and follows the development of the visual arts to the types of art, design, and architecture that are being created around us in our contemporary world.
+This course introduces the history of visual arts and design from the 14th Century to the present day.
+While the course can be taken by itself, it also builds on the knowledge gained from ARTH 101, which covers the history of visual arts and design from the earliest times up to the 14th Century.
+Starting from a period considered to be the origin of our modern age, ARTH 102 follows the development of visual arts to the types of art, design, and architecture found in our contemporary world.

 • ORGANISMS IN THEIR ENVIRONMENT